-- ✓ Provide a healthy and SAFE environment for children - Provide a FUN-FILLED (warm, loving, nurturing) and happy summer - Teach new SKILLS and help campers to grow and develop self-esteem as individuals and as part of a group
+- Provide a healthy and SAFE environment for children - Provide a FUN-FILLED (warm, loving, nurturing) and happy summer - Teach new SKILLS and help campers to grow and develop self-esteem as individuals and as part of a group

-What it means to be:

-"WARM, LOVING AND NURTURING"
+What it means to be: "WARM, LOVING AND NURTURING"

-Campers are people.
-Treat campers with respect.

-Campers need "to feel the LOVE".
-The kids should know that you like them.

-Converse with campers at their level.

-Share yourself with all campers.

-Validate camper's feelings.
-Every child deserves a warm hello and a friendly touch every day.
+- ◆ Campers are people.
+Treat campers with respect. - Campers need "to feel the LOVE".
+Campers should know that you like them.
+Converse with campers at their level. - Share yourself with all campers. - Validate camper's feelings.
+Every child deserves a warm hello and a friendly connection every day.

-When at activities counselors divide campers into teams.
-Allowing campers to "choose teams" becomes a popularity contest.

-DO UNTO CAMPERS WHAT YOU WOULD HAVE LIKED A COUNSELOR TO HAVE DONE UNTO YOU.